Tom Cecchini

-Football player
+Early years

-Cecchini began his football career at Detroit's Pershing High School where he was selected as an all-city player in 1961.
+Cecchini was born in Detroit in 1944, the son of Geno and Clementina (Salvucci) Cecchini.
+He had three siblings: Eugene, Carol Dawn, and Karen.
+He played attended Detroit's Pershing High School where he was selected as an all-city player in 1961.
+He was a two-way center at Pershing.

+University of Michigan

 In the fall of 1962, Cecchini enrolled at the University of Michigan.
-As a sophomore, he started the first four games of the season as a two-way player at center and linebacker.
+As a sophomore in 1963, he started the first four games of the season as a two-way player at center and linebacker.
 He was selected by the UPI was the Midwest Lineman of the Week for his performance against Michigan State on October 12, 1963.
 One week later, he tore ligaments in his left knee in a game against Purdue and was lost to the team for the remainder of the 1963 season.

 After surgery on his knee, Cecchini returned to Michigan in 1964.
-He played 300 minutes, principally at linebacker, in Michigan's nine regular season games, helping the Wolverines to an 8-1 record and a Big Ten championship.
-He was again selected by the UPI as the Midwest Lineman of the Week for his role in Michigan's 10-0 victory over Ohio State.
+He played 300 minutes, principally at linebacker, in Michigan's nine regular season games, helping the Wolverines to an 8–1 record and a Big Ten championship.
+He was again selected by the UPI as the Midwest Lineman of the Week for his role in Michigan's 10–0 victory over Ohio State.
 At the end of the 1964 season he was selected by the Associated Press (AP) as a first-team linebacker on the 1964 All-Big Ten Conference football team.

 In January 1965, Cecchini was voted by his teammates as captain of the 1965 Michigan Wolverines football team.
-He started all 10 games at linebacker for a 1965 team that saw its record drop to 4-6.
+He started all 10 games at linebacker for a 1965 team that saw its record drop to 4–6.
 At the end of the 1965 season, he was selected by both the AP and UPI as a second-team player on the 1965 All-Big Ten Conference football team.

 After leaving Michigan, Cecchini played for the Ypsilanti Vikings of the Midwest Football League and was selected as a first-team, all-league linebacker in 1967.